Luigi Branciforte

 Luigi Branciforte (died 1665) was a Roman Catholic prelate who served as Bishop of Melfi e Rapolla (1648–1665).

-Biography
+Early life

 Luigi Branciforte was born in Palermo, Italy.
+He was the son of Ercole Branciforte, 1st Duke of San Giovanni and, his second wife, Agata Lanza.
+Among his siblings were brothers Antonio Branciforte, 1st Prince of Scordia, and Ottavio Branciforte, who was Bishop of Cefalù and Catania.
+From his mother's previous marriage, his elder half-brother was Niccolò Branciforte, 1st Prince of Leonforte.

+Career

 On 28 Sep 1648, he was appointed during the papacy of Pope Innocent X as Bishop of Melfi e Rapolla.

 On 18 Oct 1648, he was consecrated bishop by Pier Luigi Carafa (seniore), Cardinal-Priest of Santi Silvestro e Martino ai Monti.

 He served as Bishop of Melfi e Rapolla until his death in 1665.